Frequently Asked Questions

 Who can participate in this initiative?

-Portland Means Progress is open to businesses and organizations of all sizes, with the following eligibility requirements: pay a minimum wage of $15 / hour for all employees and commit to taking at least one of the actions required through the initiative.
-Those companies with student workers must pay at least the current minimum wage for the City of Portland metro area.
+Portland Means Progress is open to businesses and organizations of all sizes, with the following eligibility requirements: businesses & organizations must be located in the Portland Metro Area and commit to taking at least one of the actions required through the initiative.
+Businesses must complete annual reporting each January to stay engaged in Portland Means Progress.

 My organization is a government agency / non-profit.
 Are we eligible to participate?

 Yes!
-Government agencies and non-profits can participate as Portland Means Progress “businesses” if you meet the minimum pay requirements for all your employees and take the actions required through the initiative.
+Government agencies and non-profits can participate as Portland Means Progress “businesses” if you commit to actions required through the initiative and complete annual reporting each January.

 I’m a small business owner and don’t currently have the financial resources to engage in Portland Means Progress, but I want to be involved.
 What resources are there?